ansys/pystk/doc/source/api/ansys/stk/core/graphics/IDisplayCondition.rst

 IDisplayCondition
 =================

-.. py:class:: IDisplayCondition
+.. py:class:: ansys.stk.core.graphics.IDisplayCondition

    object

    When assigned to objects, such as primitives or globe overlays, display conditions are evaluated to determine if the object should be rendered.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IDisplayCondition

 Overview
 --------